juareznasato/quasar-money/README.md

 ## Project

 If you're looking for a Quasar component to format currency values, this might be helpful.
+It supports both positive and negative numbers.

 ## Links